The Voice of the Philippines season 1: Live shows

-Weeks 1 and 2
+Weeks 1 & 2 (August 25 & September 1)

 After the Top 24 were decided, with six finalists for each coach, August 25, 2013 saw the launching of the live shows with half of the teams performing.

 Public voting across multiple platforms commenced at this point, with two artists eliminated from each participating team in the first two live shows.
 Voting lines were opened immediately after the broadcast of each live show.
 Each team will advance four artists, with two drawing from public votes and two from the coach's choice.

-Weeks 3 and 4
+Weeks 3 & 4 (September 8 & 15)

 After the Top 16 were decided, with four finalists for each coach, August 25, 2013 saw the launching of the live shows with half of the teams performing.

 Public voting across multiple platforms commenced at this point, with two artists eliminated from each participating team in the first two live shows.
 Voting lines were opened immediately after the broadcast of each live show.

 For the first week, four artists reached the Top 10 of the Philippine iTunes chart.
 Darryl Shy peaked at #1, Paolo Onesa at #3, Morissette at #5, and Maki Ricafort at #10.

 For the second week, Myk Perez peaked at #1, Radha at #2, Klarisse de Guzman at #3, and Isabella Fabregas' version of "No One" peaked at #9.

-Week 5: Semifinals
+Week 5: Semifinals (September 21 & 22)

 The fifth Live show was aired as a two-part episode.
 The September 21 episode also served as special charity event in benefit of the Payatas Kids Choir.

 Recorded versions of the Top 4’s performances on Sunday made the Top 10 iTunes charts, with De Guzman at No 3, Perez at No. 4, and Javier at No. 7.
 The Top 4 contestants' original songs peaked the top four slots of the chart.

-Week 6: Finals
+Week 6: The Final Showdown (September 28 & 29)

 Just like the previous Live show, the finale was also aired as a two-part episode.
 It also had a different set of voting mechanics.
 Eligibility to download songs from iTunes and through mobile truetone downloads were opened immediately after the end of the fifth Live show wherein each song downloaded was equal to 5 votes per artist.
 Voting lines were opened at the start of the first episode of the finale and was temporarily paused after.
 The votes accumulated on Saturday were then summed up with the votes accumulated from the downloads.
 The results of the votes were then revealed on the second episode of the finals, where the final two artists had to perform in a final showdown.
 After the two top artists were revealed, the scores were reset to zero.
 The voting lines were then opened for the final two, wherein the artist who garnered the highest votes was declared the winner of the competition.
 The finals was held in Newport Performing Arts Theater, Resorts World Manila, Pasay.